 What are micronutrients?

 Sodium, potassium and chloride ions are essential to the regulation of water balance within the body, and can play a role in dehydration, hyperhydration and thirst.

-Deficiency of sodium, chloride and water, as seen with gastrointestinal diseases (vomiting, diarrhoea), renal (kidney) failure or other renal losses, excessive sweating or loss via burns or dialysis can lead to characteristic symptoms of dehydration – physical exhaustion, reduced blood pressure, cold extremities.
+A Deficiency of sodium, chloride and water can lead to characteristic symptoms of dehydration – thirst, physical exhaustion, reduced blood pressure, cold extremities.
 This can impact health and performance within a sporting context.

 The skeleton contains up to 60% of total body magnesium.
-Magnesium is also essential for muscle contraction, formation of DNA and is a catalyst for many reactions such as the release of energy from ATP.
-Deficiency of magnesium has been linked to muscle spasms, cardiovascular disease, high blood pressure and diabetes.
-Magnesium can be found in dark green vegetables, nuts, seeds and some whole grains.
+Magnesium is essential for muscle contraction, formation of DNA and is a catalyst for many reactions such as the release of energy from ATP.
+Deficiency has been linked to muscle spasms, cardiovascular disease, high blood pressure and diabetes.
+Magnesium can be found in dark green vegetables, nuts, seeds, whole grains and dark chocolate.

 Iron has vital functions in the body, as a carrier for oxygen (as part of haemoglobin in blood cells and myoglobin in muscle tissue) from the lungs, as a transporter in the ATP generation pathway and as an integral part of many enzyme controlled pathways.

 There are two types of iron in the diet – haem and non haem, each with a different mode of absorption from the intestine.
 Haem iron is present in meat and meat products, whereas non-haem iron is found in plant based products such as dark green vegetables, dried fruit, etc. Haem iron is relatively easily absorbed whereas non-haem iron is influenced by the iron status of the individual.
 In addition, its absorption is facilitated by vitamin C and meat products and inhibited by calcium, fibre, soy protein and phytates e.g. in grains, fruit, vegetables, seeds and nuts.